lucidrains/phasic-policy-gradient/README.md

 ## Phasic Policy Gradient - Pytorch

-An implementation of Phasic Policy Gradient, a modification of Proximal Policy Gradients, in Pytorch
+An implementation of Phasic Policy Gradient, a proposed improvement on top of Proximal Policy Optimization (PPO), in Pytorch.
+It will be my very first project in Reinforcement Learning.

 ## Citations